Move2Hear: Active Audio-Visual Source Separation: Active Audio-Visual Source Separation

-Note that it is significant that we define the correct output to be the \emph{monaural} target sound; were the objective instead to output the \emph{binaural} sound of the target at the agent's current position, trivial but non-useful solutions would exist (e.g., moving to a position where the target is inaudible, and hence its binaural waveforms are approximately 0).
+Note that it is significant that we define the correct output to be the \emph{monaural} target sound.
+Were the objective instead to output the \emph{binaural} sound of the target at the agent's current position, trivial but non-useful solutions would exist (e.g., moving to a position where the target is inaudible, and hence its binaural waveforms are approximately 0).

 As discussed above, we consider two variants of this task depending on the agent's starting position relative to the target audio source.
-In the \emph{near-target} variant, the agent starts at the target and needs to conduct a sequence of fine-grained motions to extract the best target audio; in the \emph{far-target} variant, the agent starts in a random far away position and must first navigate to the vicinity of the target before commencing movements for better separation.
+In the \emph{near-target} variant, the agent starts at the target and needs to conduct a sequence of fine-grained motions to extract the best target audio; in the \emph{far-target} variant, the agent starts in a random far position and must first navigate to the vicinity of the target before commencing movements for better separation.

 \paragraph{Episode Specification.} Formally, an episode is defined by a tuple $(E, p_0, S_1, S_2, \dots S_k, G^y)$ where $E$ is a 3D scene, $p_0=(l_0, r_0)$ is the initial agent pose defined by its location $l$ and rotation $r$, $S_i=(S_i^w, S_i^l, S_i^y)$ is an audio source defined by its periodic monaural waveform $S_i^w$, its location $S_i^l$, and type $S_i^y$.
 There are $k$ audio sources in the scene, each from a different type\footnote{Note that distinct human voices count as distinct types.} ($S_1^y\neq S_2^y \neq \dots \neq S_k^y$), and $G^y$ is the target audio goal type such that $G\in\{S_i\}$.
 At each step, the agent hears a mixture of all audio sources, and the goal is to predict $G^w$ by the end of the episode, given the target goal label $G^y$.
-The goal type is simply the sound the agent cares about, e.g., a person speaking.
 The episode length is $\mathcal{T}$ steps, meaning the agent has bounded time to provide its output.

 \paragraph{Action Space.} The agent's action space $\mathcal{A}$ consists of $MoveForward$, $TurnLeft$, and $TurnRight$.
 At each step, the agent samples an action $a_t\in\mathcal{A}$ to move on a \emph{navigability graph} of the environment; that graph is unknown to the agent.
 While turning actions are always valid, $MoveForward$ is allowed only if there is an edge connecting the current node and the next one, and the agent is facing the destination node.
 Non-navigable connections exist due to walls and obstacles, e.g., a sofa blocking the path.